Sources / External Identifiers

 You can retrieve resources using their source identifiers:

-GET /v2/users/sourceId/3002196?source=MBC
+GET /v2/contacts/sourceId/3002196?source=MBC

 4. Parent References with Sources